mackili/Data-Analysis-and-Optimisation/Paper.md

 }
 ```

-Such structure provided a way to calculate necessary routes once and contain all possibly necessary information for further calculations.

-TODO: Until 13.12
+The above structure provides a way of storing all data on a trip, that are necessary for further analysis.
+Information on origin and destination station is saved as well as times of departure/arrival for both of them.
+The total duration of a trip taken is also recorded, together with a count of all stops taken throught the journey and the average speed along it.
+Each train trip necessary to be taken along the journey is logged using its GTFS Id, along with all stations a train stops at during the trip, departure and arrival times, duration, distance and average speed for each segment of route is also recorded.
+The overall journey contains a summary of changes count as well as precise information on where necessary changes (if any) must occur, in which sequence and how long is the waiting time a passenger must consider.

-## Station to station amenities calcualtion
+## Route amenities calculation

-TODO: Until 13.12

-### Amenities per station score

-Amenities at each station considered by the analysis (Vienna and Lower Austria only) were extracted using Python from Netex files available at https://data.oebb.at/de/datensaetze~netex-geodaten~.

-### Route score
+Having retrieved data from Vagonweb.cz, it is now time to employ it for a good purpose.
+From 3748 trips operated by ÖBB in Vienna and Lower Austria, that are a part of the GTFS dataset, the enthustiast-run database contained data on 2092 of them (55.8%).
+Route amenities were awarded based on publically available characteristics of the rolling stock provided by

 Data was webscraped from vagonweb.cz.
 From 3748 trips handled by ÖBB in Vienna and Lower Austria, the enthustiast-run database contained data on 2092 of them (55.8%).
-The route score for train compositions was calculated based on data available from ÖBB https://data.oebb.at/de/datensaetze~fahrzeuge-personenverkehr~.
-Trips were attributed with following:
+The route score for train compositions was calculated based on data available in @fahrzeugdaten.
+The attributes involve the presence of following features:

 - CCTV
 - Wheelchair place